Contact Lens Care

 About Contact Lenses

 What is presbyopia?

 Presbyopia is a condition that diminishes the eye's ability to focus on close-up objects.
-This usually occurs from about the age of 40 and is the most common form of near vision loss.
-Those who have presbyopia generally find that when they try to read or focus on small details their vision becomes blurry.
+It usually occurs from about the age of 40 and is the most common form of near vision loss.
+Those who have presbyopia generally find that when they try to read or focus on small details, their vision becomes blurry.

 Most people will develop presbyopia, even if they’ve never had a vision problem before.
 Even people who are short-sighted will notice that their near vision blurs when they wear their usual glasses or contact lenses to correct distance vision.

-Fortunately, people with presbyopia who wish to wear contacts instead of bifocal glasses can opt to wear multifocal contact lenses.
+Fortunately, people with presbyopia who wish to wear contacts instead of bifocal glasses, progressive lenses (varifocal) or even reading glasses can opt to wear multifocal contact lenses.

 What are the symptoms of presbyopia?

 A typical symptom of presbyopia is difficulty reading smaller text, especially in low light conditions.
 You may also experience eye strain while reading, as well as headaches and blurry vision when changing viewing distance.

 You should get an eye exam and speak to your optician if you experience any of the following symptoms: